uber/kraken/docs/lazy-pull-streaming-production-plan.md

 //   never duplicates backend work.
 Once every piece lands, B3b's
 //   maybePromoteToCache fires and the blob is warm for every future request.

+// TorrentArchive.CanStreamCold — new, side-effect-free capability check.
+// lib/torrent/storage/originstorage/torrent_archive.go
+func (a *TorrentArchive) CanStreamCold(namespace string, d core.Digest) bool
+// body: _, _, ok := a.coldMetaInfo(namespace, d); return ok.
+Deliberately
+//   does not call loadMetaInfo/Stat/GetTorrent, which fall back to
+//   blobRefresher.Refresh (no hooks) on failure — see open question #6.

 func (s *Server) downloadBlobRangeHandler(w http.ResponseWriter, r *http.Request) error
 // body: parse the Range header; length > _maxRangeLength ⇒ 416 Range Not
 //   Satisfiable, no fetch triggered.
+REQUIRED before anything else: also
+//   reject offset+length > the blob's actual length (via Scheduler.Stat's
+//   TorrentInfo.Length()) with 416 — see open question #7.
+Without this,
+//   ReadableRange's piece-index arithmetic can run past NumPieces() and
+//   index out of bounds; Torrent.ReadableRange must also bounds-check
+//   internally as defense in depth, not rely on the handler alone.
+Otherwise,
-Otherwise, check whether the piece(s)
+//   check whether the piece(s)
 //   this range needs are already fetched via the sanctioned
 //   s.sched.ReadableRange(namespace, d, offset, length) (new Scheduler
 //   method, see below) — NOT by reaching into originstorage's piece status